Ministry of Finance (Spain): Tax reform

+Twentieth century

 Between 1902 and 1903 a suitable administrative structure was adopted for the tax reform planned by Fernández Villaverde.
 In addition, each directorate-general was regulated by a specific regulation of its own.
 In 1906, with the approval of the Parcel Property Cadastre Act, promoted by Minister Moret and assisted by José Echegaray as Chairman of the Committee in charge of drafting the draft bill, progress will be made in consolidating a system of direct taxes.
 In 1911, the Treasury Administration and Accounting Act was approved, the backbone of the entire system of budgetary control and public expenditure.

 This administrative structure remained practically unchanged until 1957.
 During this period, the abolition of the Ministry of Treasury between 1923 and 1925 deserves special mention, due to the structure implemented by the Military Directorate presided over by Primo de Rivera.

 During the Second Spanish Republic, different organic reforms were also undertaken, among which the creation of the Central Economic-Administrative Court stands out.
 However, all this period is opaqued by the tragedy of the Spanish Civil War from 1936 to 1939.
 The Civil War provokes the creation on each side of the conflicts its own treasury departments: in the republican side, the Ministry of Finance and Economy and in the rebellious side the Finance Commission, later transformed in 1938 in the Ministry of Finance.
 After the war, the Francoist regime established an autarky system that was suppressed in the late 1950s.

 In 1957 a new tax reform was carried out and opened the way to raise the national income and remove the country definitively from the economic situation that followed the Civil War.
 This reform needed a modern, simplified and efficient Treasury.
 In 1959 an Undersecretariat for the Treasury and Public Expenses was created in charge of the control of the financial resources of the State and of the preparation of the Budgets.
 It was the moment in which the mechanization of processes in administration is introduced, the embryo of tax informatics.
 Study and tax information services were strengthened during this period.

 As a result of the 1959 Stabilization Plan promoted by Minister Mariano Navarro Rubio, between 1963 and 1964 the process of tax reform culminated with the approval of the General Tax Act and Tax System Reform Act.
 New taxes were systematized (on income and on business traffic).
 This implied above all a reform of the technical bodies of the Treasury in order to specialize them even more in the new tax system.
 The economic austerity plan of 1967 led to new reforms, simplifying the structure of the Ministry when the Undersecretary for Treasury and Public Expenditure was abolished.